witchy-mutant/blog/_posts/2017-03-23-Goodbye-DevDay-Welcome-DevConf.markdown

 Our conference will be based on the principles we believe are the success factors of an excellent software developer's conference:
   * inspiration - regardless of a technology, achieved by exchanging ideas,
   * learning - as a process occuring at talks but also during informal conversations,
-  * focus on people and interactions - conference is about excellent sessions *and* a great networking opportunities, we'd love to provide both.
+  * focus on people and interactions - conference is about excellent sessions *and* great networking opportunities, we'd love to provide both.

 This will be our attempt to [get community inspired](http://blog.mihcall.com/2015/09/30/DevDay-2015/).